 Background and activities

 Arild Faxvaag is a professor in Health informatics.
-His research is centered around understanding how health professionals and patients utilize knowledge to analyse and solve health problems and around using this insight to develop IT-solutions that enables patients, personnel, institutions and governments to realize knowledge-based care in a safe, equal and more sustainable way.
-Arild Faxvaag is also a consultant in Rheumatology at St.Olavs hospital.
+His research is centered around understanding how health professionals and patients utilize knowledge to analyse and solve health problems and around using this insight to develop IT-solutions that enables patients, personnel, institutions and governments to realize knowledge-based care in a safe, effective, equal and more sustainable way.
+Arild Faxvaag is also a senior advisor at Department of medicine and analysis, Helseplattformen A/S.